Chymyst/chymyst-core/docs/chymyst-core.md

 ```

-When it is desired that a particular reaction should be scheduled on a particular thread pool, the `onThreads()` method can be used.
+When it is desired that a particular reaction should be scheduled on a particular thread pool, the `onThreads()` method can be used:

 ```scala
 val tp = BlockingPool(8)